Tell al-Rimah: Archaeology

+jar was determined to hold between 119 and 123 liters.

 History

-Early Bronze

-It appears that the site was occupied in the third millennium BC.

 Middle Bronze

 It reached its greatest size and prominence during the second millennium BC.
 The second millennium activity was primarily strong during the Old Babylonian (contemporary with Zimri-Lim of Mari, Hammurabi of Babylon and Ishme-Dagan of Ekallatum who was the son of Shamshi-Adad I) and Mitanni periods.
 In a letter found at Mari:

 Speak to Yasmah-Addu, thus says Ishme-Dagan your brother.
 I wrote to you before to say that I had gone to Karana to help Samu-Addu.
 The ruler of Eshnunna, together with all his troops, his courtiers and his friends, has assembled and is staying in Upe and he kept writing to the ruler of Babylon (Hammurabi) to meet him in Mankisum, but the ruler of Babylon did not agree.